astronomersiva/lego/README.md

 * Built with NodeJS.
 * Supports Liquid templates.
 * Supports minification and uglification of JS and CSS file(with `browserslist`).
-* Does asset revision of CSS and JS files.
+* Does asset revision of CSS, JS and image files files.
 * JPG and PNG images under `static` will be optimised with `imageoptim`.
 * Automatic sitemap generation.
 * Supports extracting and inlining critical CSS with [critical](https://github.com/addyosmani/critical).